Child lying: Apparatus and methods for experiment one

 Talwar, Lee, Bala, and Lindsay performed two experiments.
 In the first experiment, 137 children between the ages of 3 and 11 (and for the most part, the children's parents) were used for the study.
 One child and one parent were brought into a room with a puppet, in which a "Do Not Touch" sign was displayed beside it.
 The parents (as instructed by the experimenters before entering the room and unbeknownst to the child) were told to pick up the puppet and exclaim "I have broken the puppet!" and point to the "Do Not Touch" sign.
-The parents were instructed to have the children lie for them by not letting the experimenters know that he or she had touched the puppet.
-After the child agreed not to tell on the parent, he or she was then asked a series of questions by the experimenter.
+The parents were instructed to have the children lie for them by not letting the experimenters know that they had touched the puppet.
+After the child agreed not to tell on the parent, they were then asked a series of questions by the experimenter.
 There were three types of conditions for the question task: